aleksander-haugas/airbotz/README.md

 ---

-## Contributing
+## 🤝 Contributing

 1. Fork the repository.
-2. Create a branch for your feature: `git checkout -b my-feature`
+2. Create your feature branch: `git checkout -b my-feature`
 3. Commit your changes: `git commit -am 'Add new feature'`
-4. Submit a pull request.
+4. Push and open a Pull Request.

+---

-## ⚡ License
+## ⚖️ License

 Project licensed under **GPL v2**.
 Created for security and research environments on FreeBSD.